EMDR

 For further information and research please go to www.emdr.com.

 I am an accredited member of the EMDR Association UK & Ireland and EMDR Europe.
-I have also completed the Flash Technique training (Philip Mansfield), and the Recent Incident and Group Protocol for EMDR
+I am an attachment focused/informed EMDR practitioner., having studied with both Laurel Parnell and Mark Brayne.
+Additional trainings include Flash Technique (Philip Mansfield), the Recent Incident and Group Protocol for EMDR (Elan Shapiro)